-Examine ecology and natural resource management in the coral reefs and coastal forests of Zanzibar, the Seychelles, Mafia, and Pemba islands in the Indian Ocean and on coastal mainland Tanzania.
+Examine ecology and natural resource management in the coral reefs and coastal forests of Zanzibar, Mafia, and Pemba islands in the Indian Ocean and on coastal mainland Tanzania.

-Discover the biodiversity and ecosystems of Zanzibar, the Seychelles, Mafia, and Pemba islands and coastal mainland Tanzania.
+Discover the biodiversity and ecosystems of Zanzibar, Mafia, and Pemba islands and coastal mainland Tanzania.

 Zanzibar’s unique ecological context is ideal for exploring specific environmental topics, including coral reef conservation, tropical forest management, and resource management.
 From the program’s base in Stone Town, you’ll examine issues in marine and coastal environments through lectures and short excursions.
 You’ll explore Misali Island Conservation Area and Chumbe Island Coral Park Ecotourism Project and Reserve; see marine biodiversity while snorkeling off Bawe, Changuu, and Misali and in the Mbudya and Sinda Islands reserves; and examine the unprotected Pange Reef.